cannable/docker-tomcat/README.md

 # Changing Build-Time Configuration

-There are three things in the config file to care about:
+There are four things in the config file to care about:

+## FROM

+Out of the box, this will build around Tomcat 9/JRE 8, though Tomcat 8 works, and 7 should.
+Change this to suit your needs.

 ## ENV_TC_USER